Ratio.City in-app payments

 Final design

 A fully annotated file was handed over to the engineering team in phases.
+After build, a full accessibility audit was conducted, in combination with UAT.

-From a personal development perspective, this project taught me a lot about product-led growth strategies, introduced me to Stripe methodologies and grew my knowledge of customer psychology when purchasing products.
+From a personal development perspective, this project taught me a great deal about product-led growth strategies, introduced me to Stripe methodologies and grew my knowledge of customer psychology when purchasing products.
 The competitor and best practise research section of the project was particularly useful here as so many standard UX flows have been established in this space.